 In 1960, the college changed its name and expanded its mission.
 The State College at Fitchburg diversified its programs to include degrees in disciplines other than education.
 In 1965, its name was officially changed to Fitchburg State College, which today offers forty-nine undergraduate degree programs in eighteen academic departments, over twenty-five Masters Degree programs, five Certificate of Advanced Graduate Study programs, and nine Graduate Certificate programs, and four Post-Baccalaureate Certificate programs.
-Enrollment is up to 3,100 full-time and 4,000 part-time students, which include 1,100 matriculated graduate students.
+We have over 6,800 students which include 3,160 undergraduate and 3,660 graduate students.
 The campus has expanded from a single structure on High Street to thirty-two buildings on ninety acres, becoming the educational center for the Montachusett region.
-The college proudly offers traditional and nontraditional programs to serve the educational needs of its students as undergraduate, graduate, and continuing education
+The college proudly offers traditional and nontraditional programs to serve the educational needs of its students as undergraduate, graduate, and continuing education students.